WiIIiam278/Velocitab/docs/Nametags.md

 Nametags must adhere to the following restrictions:
 * A %username% placeholder must be present.
 This is used for delimiting the scoreboard prefix, name, and suffix to facilitate formatting.
 * Only legacy colors can be used in formats.
 If RGB colors are specified, they will automatically be downsampled to the nearest legacy color.
 This is a limitation of the scoreboard team system.
+* Nametags cannot contain newlines (must be on a single line)
 * Gradients are not supported.